level23/druid-client/README.md

 |----------|-----------------------|---------------|-------------|-------------------------------------------------------------------|
 | string   | Required              | `$identifier` | "myqueryid" | The unique query identifier which was given in the query context. |

 If the cancellation fails, the method will throw an exception.
-Otherwise it will not return any result.
+Otherwise, it will not return any result.

 See also:
 https://druid.apache.org/docs/latest/querying/querying.html#query-cancellation